NiryoRobotics/ned_ros/sphinx_doc/source/real_robot.rst

 Services and daemons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Two services are used on the Robot :
+Two services are used on the robot:

 - niryo_system_software : It launches the flask server for API communication with the robot